 Outercourse, aka ‘non-penetrative sex‘, can open up new avenues of sexual exploration for these people, and it can also help us broaden everyone’s sexual horizons by taking the focus off what’s ‘expected’ and shining a light on different kinds of pleasure.

-Unusual outercourse tips and tricks
+Ultimate Guide to Outercourse tips and tricks

-We’re going to skip over the bits you already know – external stimulation, kissing, licking, touching, rubbing together, etc, in favour of the slightly more unusual tips you may not have come across yet.
+We’re going to skip over the bits you already know – external stimulation, kissing, licking, touching, rubbing together, etc, in favour of slightly more unusual tips you may not have come across yet.

 For instance, if your partner has a penis and you have a clit, wrap your hand around their penis then sit close enough to them that your hand is also in contact with your clit.
 If they lie down and you sit on top facing them you should be able to position yourself so that the knuckles of your thumb rest against your clit while your fingers grip their shaft.
 If you both have clits, you should again be able to position yourselves closely so that your fingers touch both of you at once.